hrm-666/transform_learning/README.md

 A tokenizer is a vital component for various tasks in machine learning, especially for natural language processing (NLP).
 The main functionality of this module is to preprocess the raw input text in a way that makes it easier for the machine to deal with afterward.
 Simply put, the tokenizer module is responsible for breaking down sentences or paragraphs into smaller and more manageable chunks called **tokens**, which can either be words, subwords, or even individual characters, depending on the type of tokenizer used.

-A tokenizer is a vital component for various tasks in machine learning, especially for natural language processing (NLP).
-The main functionality of this module is to preprocess the raw input text in a way that makes it easier for the machine to deal with afterward.
-Simply put, the tokenizer module is responsible for breaking down sentences or paragraphs into smaller and more manageable chunks called **tokens**, which can be words, subwords, or even individual characters, depending on the type of tokenizer used.

 Here are 3 main types of tokenizer.

 - **Word-level tokenization** splits text into individual words based on the presence of a delimiter such as whitespace, commas, etc. It is arguably one of the most intuitive types of tokenizer and well-suited for most Western languages that use spaces between words like English.
 However, such a technique usually falls short when dealing with non-whitespace languages where word boundaries are ambiguous or absent, which are particularly common for Asian languages, namely Japanese, Chinese, and Thai.
 Moreover, it might require higher vocabulary size, and hence memory storage, especially for morphologically rich language.